divyanshi17shrimali/MainFlow_Internship/README.md

 ## Task 1:  Manipulating Data Structures in Python

-Performed operations on List, dictionary and sets.
+Performed operations on List, dictionary and tuples.

 ## Task 2: Data Manipulation with Pandas
 ### Description: